-- Unrestricted right to work in Australia - Valid Victorian driver's licence

-- Any offer of employment is conditional upon receipt and maintenance of a valid Working With Children Card and a satisfactory Police Check - Some out of hours work will be required. - This position is based at the Parkville site.
-Travel to other sites will be required. - Transporting participants to off-site pathology and MRI scanning facilities will be required. - All workplaces and the surrounding site are non-smoking environments.
+- Unrestricted right to work in Australia - Valid Victorian driver's licence - Any offer of employment is conditional upon receipt and maintenance of a valid Working With Children Card and a satisfactory Police Check - This position is based at the Parkville site.
+Travel to other Orygen locations may be required. - All workplaces and the surrounding site are non-smoking environments.